erikfransen1/bit11_traineeship/README.md

 This code is supplied in : practiceVCF/QC.R

 ### Check for duplicate IDs
 Upon practicing with the VCF files using vcfR, we encountered an error message about the presence of duplicate IDs.
+The files related to this are given in teh folder **nonUniqueIDs**.
 This is shown in code *errorMessages_vcfR.R*.
 The search where these duplicate IDs arise, and what functions are not working, is shown in *troubleshoot duplicates.R*.
 Although these duplicate IDs shouldn't be present in a VCF file, we developed a custom made R function to detect these duplicate IDs, print a list of duplicate IDs and set the duplicate IDs to missing.
 The code is given in *troubleshoot duplicates_function.R*, and is applied to the problematic VCF file in *applyDuplicateFunction_vcfChr4.R*.